 Dune has been adapted to comics since the first movie adaptation.
 First comics of Dune were published by Marvel Comics.
 They were retelling of the 1984 movie using the actors' likeness.

 A graphic novel of Dune was adapted by Brian Herbert and Kevin J. Anderson.

 With the production of the 2021 movie adaptation.
 Boom!
 Studios acquired the license to the comic books.
-And released: Dune: Blood of the Sardaukar, Dune: House Atreides, Dune: A Whisper of Caladan Seas, and Dune: The Waters of Kanly.
+And released: Dune: Blood of the Sardaukar, Dune: House Atreides, Dune: A Whisper of Caladan Seas, Dune: The Waters of Kanly, and Dune: House Harkonnen.

 The first attempt on making a movie on the franchise by Alejandro Jodorowsky failed.
 This project also had H.R.
 Giger attached to it.